 Earrings are not permitted for any PE lessons due to health and safety reasons.
-If your daughter is planning on getting her ears pierced, please ensure this takes place at the start of the summer holidays
+If your child is planning on getting their ears pierced, please ensure this takes place at the start of the summer holidays to allow for healing.